drhelius/arduinogameboy/README.md

 Features
 --------

+- Designed for Arduino Mega 2560, but may be easily ported to other Arduinos.
 - SD card reading / writing
 - Auto selection of Memory Bank Controller (MBC1, MBC2, MBC3 and MBC5)
 - Dump cartridge information.